 How you can build with Mono Data Sync

-For personal finance management apps like Inflow, after a user signs up, they would have to connect their bank account to the PFM using Mono.
+For personal finance management apps like Trakka, after a user signs up, they would have to connect their bank account to the PFM using Mono.
 Mono then returns the updated user data from the connected financial institution and provides the requested data at each endpoint.